Combined Nomenclature

+Combined Nomenclature (CN) is the 8-digit customs nomenclature for imported goods in the European Union (EU).
+It is used as the basis for the classification of imported goods under the EU's Common Customs Tariff (TARIC) and the compilation of the EU's external trade statistics.
+It was established under the Council Regulation (EEC) No 2658/87 of 23 July 1987.
+The CN provides the basis for the 10-digit classifications referred to as TARIC codes.

-These categories are based on the international Harmonized System, the global system of nomenclature that is used to describe most world trade in goods, maintained by the World Customs Organization (WCO).
+The CN is based on the 6-digit Harmonized System (HS), the global system of nomenclature that is used to describe most world trade in goods, maintained by the World Customs Organization (WCO).
 Virtually all countries base their tariff schedules on the WCO's Harmonized System.

 Synopsis

 The codes and the descriptions of goods established on the basis of the combined nomenclature shall replace those established on the basis of the nomenclatures of the Common Customs Tariff and the Nimexe.

 It is established on the basis of the Harmonized System.
 The combined nomenclature shall comprise : (a) the harmonized system nomenclature; (b) Community subdivisions to that nomenclature, referred to as 'CN subheadings' in those cases where a corresponding rate of duty is specified; (c) preliminary provisions, additional section or chapter notes and footnotes relating to CN subheadings.

 Each CN subheading has an eight digit code number: (a) the first six digits shall be the code numbers relating to the headings and subheadings of the harmonized system nomenclature; (b) the seventh and eighth digits shall identify the CN subheadings.

 The European Commission established an integrated tariff of the European Communities, referred to as the 'TARIC code', based on the combined nomenclature.

 The combined nomenclature, together with the rates of duty and other relevant charges, and the tariff measures included in the Taric or in other Community arrangements shall constitute the common customs tariff referred to in Article 9 of the Treaty, which shall be applied on the importation of goods into the Community.

 Member States may insert subdivisions after the CN subheadings for national statistical purposes, and after the Taric subheadings for other national purposes.

 The Commission shall be assisted by a Committee on Tariff and Statistical Nomenclature, called the 'Nomenclature Committee'.

-'Favourable tariff arrangement' means any reduction or suspension, even under a tariff quota, of a customs duty or charge having equivalent effect or of an agricultural levy or other import charge provided for under the common agricultural policy or under the specific arrangements applicable to certain goods resulting form the processing of agricultural products.
+'Favourable tariff arrangement' means any reduction or suspension, even under a tariff quota, of a customs duty or charge having equivalent effect or of an agricultural levy or other import charge provided for under the common agricultural policy or under the specific arrangements applicable to certain goods resulting from the processing of agricultural products.